Nitsana Darshan-Leitner: Prominent cases

 In June 2014, Darshan-Leitner filed a writ in the United States District Court in Washington, D. C., seeking seizure of the web domains belonging to the Islamic Republic of Iran to compensate victims of Iranian sponsored terrorism.
 The awarding of this seizure and the assets to the plaintiffs of a 2003 lawsuit where they won a monetary award, but have been unable to collect.
 This suit, filed against Internet Corporation for Assigned Names and Numbers (ICANN), seeks the seizure based on ICANN's position as a United States registered non-profit organization.
 The debate on whether ICANN should be under the jurisdiction of the U.S. has been going on for some time, and has not been resolved.

-In September 2014, Shurat HaDin filed a war crimes complaint against Khaled Mashaal, the top leader of Hamas at the International Criminal Court for executing Palestinians without trial during the Summer 2014 Gaza war.
+In September 2014, Shurat HaDin filed a war crimes complaint against Khaled Mashal, the top leader of Hamas at the International Criminal Court for executing Palestinians without trial during the Summer 2014 Gaza war.

 Sokolow et al v.
 Palestine Liberation Organization et al - Darshan-Leitner was co-counsel in the civil proceedings against the PLO and the Palestinian Authority, which found both organizations liable for the injuries and deaths of American citizens caused by six terror attacks in Israel between 2001 and 2004.
 Damages totaling $655.5 million were awarded by the jury.
 However, on 31 August 2016, the Second US Circuit Court of Appeals in Manhattan dismissed the lawsuit on the grounds that US federal courts lacked overseas jurisdiction on civil cases.
 The suit was ultimately sent back to the trial court for dismissal.

 In September 2020, and after pressure from Israeli and Jewish lobby groups including Shurat HaDin, the US-based firm Zoom Video Communications, developer of the video teleconferencing app Zoom canceled a webinar that was to be held at San Francisco State University featuring Leila Khaled, a member of the Popular Front for the Liberation of Palestine who took part in two plane hijackings in 1969 and 1970.

 In September 2021, The Jerusalem District Court ruled Hamas must pay NIS 38 million ($11.8 million) to the families of Naftali Fraenkel, Eyal Yifrach, and Gilad Shaar, three teenagers kidnapped and murdered in the West Bank in 2014.
 The families were represented in the trial by Shurat HaDin.